✨ Path to Production Readiness

 secretKeyRef:

-📝 NOTE: Secrets are encrypted at rest by AKS however anyone with the relevant access to the cluster will be able to read the Secrets (they are simply base-64 encoded) using kubectl or the Kubernetes API.
+Secrets aren't quite as secret as they sound, they are not encypted and are simply stored as base-64 encoded values.
+Gasp!
+They mainly keep any plain text values out of our manifests.
+Anyone with the relevant cluster priviledges will be able to read the values of Secrets easily.
 If you want further encryption and isolation a number of options are available including Mozilla SOPS, Hashicorp Vault and Azure Key Vault.

 🔍 Reference Manifests

-If you get stuck and want working manifests you can refer to, they are available here:
+If you get stuck and are looking for working manifests you can refer to, they are available here:

 - frontend-deployment.yaml

-- Bonus: This manifest shows how to add a probe using an executed command, rather than HTTP, use it if you wish, but it’s optional.
+- Bonus: This manifest shows how to add a probe using an executed command, rather than a HTTP request, use it if you wish, but it's optional.